chromice/ae/README.md

 \ae\cache\purge();
 ```

-The responses are saved to <samp>cache</samp> directory by default.
+The responses are saved in <samp>cache</samp> directory (in the *web root* directory) by default.
 For caching to work correctly this directory must exist and be writable.
 You must also configure Apache to look for cached responses in this directory.

-Put the following rules into <samp>.htaccess</samp> file in the web root directory:
+Put the following rules into <samp>.htaccess</samp> file in the *web root* directory:

 ```apache
 <IfModule mod_rewrite.c>